 Before you go to your doctor or dermatologist, try our new Clinically Proven Solutions range.

-It incudes our shampoo designed for stubborn dandruff and contains selenium sulphide rather than the zinc pyrithione you’ll find in our other shampoos.
+It includes our shampoo designed for stubborn dandruff that contains selenium sulphide, our maximum-strength dandruff preventing active.

 With up to 7 days’ protection, it’s designed to tackle flakes and irritation more stubborn than ‘everyday’ dandruff.